United Institutions

 The new world body will serve and support the international community in advancing the ideals and principles enshrined in the United Nations Charter, and in establishing cohesive international relations, global partnership and solidarity towards addressing global challenges and achieving a sustainable, equitable and peaceful world for people and planet, leaving no one behind.

-The platform will enable existing structures and institutions to strengthen their interconnectivity, coordination and alignment, in a coherent and integrated manner, and to transform institutional silos and fragmentation, into systemic and sustained cooperation, integration and collective action.
+The platform will enable existing structures and institutions to strengthen their interconnectivity, coordination and alignment, in a coherent and integrated manner, and to transform silos and fragmentation, into systemic and sustained cooperation, integration and collective action.

 The United Institutions is a strategic investment in our global agendas including, inter alia, the 2030 Agenda, Paris Agreement, Addis Ababa Action Agenda, Sendai Framework, Sustainable Peace Agenda and the Agenda for Humanity; in mobilizing and realizing their means of implementation; and in revitalizing the global partnership to achieve them.